-Iowa Life and Health Insurance Guaranty Association 700 Walnut Street, Suite 1600 Des Moines, IA 50309 (515) 248-5712 Iowa Insurance Division 330 Maple Street Des Moines, IA 50319 (515) 281-5705 Information about the financial condition of insurers is available from a variety of sources, including financial rating agencies such as AM Best Company, Fitch Inc., Moody's Investors Service, Inc., and Standard & Poor's.
-That information may be accessed from the "Helpful Links & Information" page located on the website of the Iowa Insurance Division at www.iid.state.ia.us.
+Iowa Life and Health Insurance Guaranty Association 700 Walnut Street, Suite 1600 Des Moines, IA 50309 (515) 248-5712 Iowa Insurance Division 1963 Bell Ave, Suite 100 Des Moines, IA 50315 (515) 654-6600 Information about the financial condition of insurers is available from a variety of sources, including financial rating agencies such as AM Best Company, Fitch Ratings Inc., Moody's Investors Service, and S&P Global Ratings.

-The Association is subject to supervision and regulation by the Commissioner of the Iowa Insurance Division.
-Persons who desire to file a complaint to allege a violation of the Iaws governing the Association may contact the Iowa Insurance Division.
-State Iaw provides that any suit against the Association shall be brought in the Iowa District Court in Polk County, Iowa.
+The Association is subject to the supervision of the Commissioner of the Iowa Insurance Division.
+Persons who desire to file a complaint to allege a violation of the laws governing the Association may contact the Iowa Insurance Division.
+State law provides that any suit against the Association shall be brought in the Iowa District Court in Polk County, Iowa.

-Insurance companies and agents are not allowed by Iowa law to use the existence of the Association or its coverage to encourage you to purchase any form of insurance.
+Insurance companies and agents are not allowed by lowa law to use the existence of the Association or its coverage to encourage you to purchase any form of insurance or HMO coverage.
 When selecting an insurance company, you should not rely on Association coverage.
-If there is any inconsistency between this notice and Iowa law, then Iowa law will control.
+If there is any inconsistency between this notice and lowa law, then lowa law will control.